West Palm Beach Parental Drug & Alcohol Addiction Lawyer

 Drug and substance abuse is an epidemic that the United States, and specifically, Florida are currently facing.
 The victims of drug and substance abuse are not just the users, but also the family members of the users, usually the children of those who abuse.
 Though Florida’s Department of Children and Families (DCF) attempts to intervene in home situations in which a parent is or has been using drugs so as to remove the children from potentially hazardous situations, it is not easy.
 This is largely because parental rights are fundamental and are guaranteed in Florida and the United States.
 To terminate parental rights, the courts need to be involved and there must be a showing that significant harm is imminent to the children involved.

-If your parental rights are being threatened due to your alcohol or drug addiction, it is important to speak with an experienced family law attorney.
+If your parental rights are being threatened due to your alcohol or drug addiction, it is important to speak with an experienced West Palm Beach parental drug and alcohol addiction lawyer today.

 The Epidemic of Child Death Associated with Addicted Parents